 · Muscle or body aches

 You can call our campus doctor, Dr. Robert Stewart, of the Southeastern Health Center at (919) 604-1297 if you have COVID symptoms or have tested positive for COVID.

 If you need to get tested for COVID, you can access the Wake County testing link here https://covid19.wakegov.com/testing/.

 Radeas Labs will be providing free COVID testing every week, Monday – Saturday from 7:00 a.m. – 2:00 p.m. until the end of the year.
 Same day results (24 hour or less).

 What should I do if I test positive for COVID-19?

-The library will return to normal operating hours as well as continue virtual services.
+The library, as in the Fall Semester, will be available during their normal operating hours as well as continue virtual services.
 The library will be opened with numerous guidelines in effect to promote the safety of all patrons and employees including the following:

 - Masks will be provided for Library staff to wear on a voluntary basis.
 Staff and patrons are encouraged to wash their hands regularly and avoid touching their face.
 Staff and patrons should remain home if they show any signs of sickness.

 - Facilities Management and Library staff will work to ensure that hard surfaces are regularly cleaned.
 Facilities will clean areas and surfaces they normally clean on a heightened schedule.
 High touch surfaces like doorknobs and crash bars will be cleaned at least once every 2 hours.

 - Facilities will provide cleaning supplies for circulation, reference, floor, and archives, along with a video for Library staff on proper cleaning techniques for their areas.
 Library staff will watch the video before reporting to work.